You Can Change the World

 Atlanta Council BBYO Chapters are geographically based in three areas of Atlanta: Dunwoody/Sandy Springs/Intown, East Cobb, and North Metro.
 The chapters are separated by gender.
-Atlanta has six boys' (AZA) and five girls' (BBG) chapters.
+Atlanta has six boys' (AZA) and six girls' (BBG) chapters.
 Each chapter has a teen leadership board that creates the programs.
 Chapter programs occur 3-5 times a month and are staffed by volunteer adult advisors.
 Below you can read about AZA, BBG, and the chapters.

 Aleph Zadik Aleph